The mestiza muse

 3. Protective Hairstyles: Consider wearing protective hairstyles like braids, twists, pineapple, or buns, especially during sleep or physical activities.
 These styles keep your hair contained and reduce the risk of tangling.

-4. Avoid Excessive Heat: Limit the use of heated styling tools like straighteners, curling irons, blow dry on high heat as excessive heat can weaken and damage hair, making it more prone to tangling.
+4. Avoid Excessive Heat: Limit the use of heated styling tools like straighteners and curling irons, and blow dry on high heat as excessive heat can weaken and damage hair, making it more prone to tangling.

 5. Trim Regularly: Schedule regular hair trims every 6-8 weeks to remove split ends and prevent them from traveling up the hair shaft, which can lead to matting.